Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 Navigate to the UI Path articulated in the Remediation section and confirm it is set as prescribed.
 This group policy setting is backed by the following registry location with a REG_DWORD value of 0.
 HKLM\SOFTWARE\Policies\Microsoft\Windows\Group Policy\{827D319E-6EAC-11D2- A4EA-00C04F79F83A}:NoGPOListChanges
 ```
-## 3.10.19.5 - Ensure 'Continue experiences on this device' is set to 'Disabled
+## 3.10.19.5 - 'Continue experiences on this device' is set to 'Disabled

 >[!NOTE]
 >This policy setting determines whether the Windows device is allowed to participate in